 The <WLHttpsTransport> element is a child of the <jws> element.
 You can specify one or zero <WLHttpsTransport> elements for a given JWS file.
 You can use the <WlHttpsTransport> child element only for generating JAX-RPC Web Services.
-See "Specifying the Transport Used to Invoke the Web Service" on page 2-24 for guidelines to follow when specifying this element.
+See Section 2.4.1, "Specifying the Transport Used to Invoke the Web Service" for guidelines to follow when specifying this element.